At the Tip of the Needle

-We all got out but Andrew left the truck running and we were listening to Richard Hell and the Voidoids.
-Still to this day when I hear the song “Down at the Rock & Roll Club” by the Voidoids I think of Hannah and that night.
+We all got out but Andrew left the truck running and we were listening to Richard Hell & the Voidoids.
+Still to this day when I hear the song “Down at the Rock & Roll Club” by the Voidoids, I think of Hannah and that night.
 We danced, talked, laughed, and waited.
 We waited for much longer than an hour.
 Possibly two or three hours before Greg showed up with the product.
 They always make you wait.
-Good thing we had Andrew’s truck, though, because the trains had already stopped running at that point in time.
+Good thing we had Andrew’s truck, though, because the trains had already stopped running.

 We took the cocaine and Andrew drove us to Central Square where Hannah lived.

 It was a fairly nice apartment, all things considered.

 Once inside Hannah stripped off her clothes right in front of us and put on something much more comfy.